 Laying a new lawn can be a great way to get a really manicured looked.
 Like a clean slate, you can decide which variety of grass you want to work with and get on top of weed prevention nice and early.
 Turfing is a quick way for good results.
 You will need to prepare the ground well before rolling out your newly bought turf and the aim is to make it as easy for the new grass to root as possible.
 Start by digging out the old growth and then rake over the soil, flattening and removing large stones as you go.
 Tread over the area until the ground is firm and add in all-purpose fertiliser to nourish the new roots.

 Seeding is less expensive than turfing, with more options available on seed mixtures too.
 Seed packs are best when they contain perennial ryegrass.
-Tall fescue and browntop are good general-purpose growers and creeping red fescue will do well in shady locations—take a look at my blog for all you need to know when it comes to a lawn you’ll love.
+Tall fescue and browntop are good general-purpose growers and creeping red fescue will do well in shady locations.

 It’s best to take this task on in either mid-spring or autumn when the soil is warm and still moist but follow the manufacturers recommendations for sowing.
 Germination takes roughly a week or two and you’ll need to be wearing a light, breathable and tactile glove for sowing fine grass seed, so look to the SHOWA 341 from Globus Group for accurate application when scattering.